 5. Stainless Steel Water Bottle.
 Friends don’t let friends drink from plastic bottles, I say! (grin) I love this bottle.
 It really drives home the message and it’s a great practical gift that reduces exposure to BPA and the other chemicals in plastics.
 You may also want to get your friend the Brita water filter to help reduce the toxins in tap water like chromium VI.

 6. Microcurrent Facial.
 We may live in a Botox world, but I’ve found something safer with microcurrent facials.
-I’m currently getting them from the Joanna Vargas salon here in New York City and I can’t believe the results!
+We recommend the Joanna Vargas salon in New York City.
 There are no toxins involved, and nothing injected into your skin.
 The esthetician simply uses a microcurrent machine that provides gentle electrical stimulation to trigger the body’s natural healing properties.
 Skin looks younger, smoother, and more toned immediately (continuous treatments are recommended to maintain results).
 You may also want to try LED/red-light treatments, which are similar in that there are no toxins involved and no side effects.
 Instead, estheticians use LED light to deliver energy to the skin which is anti-inflammatory and it boosts collagen and elastin production.
 Great before a big event or a special night out!

 7. Safe candles.
 Toxic substances like astoluene and benzene may be emitted by paraffin-based candles.
 Other chemicals from candles with synthetic fragrances can also pollute a happy home.
 Use soybean-based candles with 100% essential oils, or try Neom candles, made with all natural vegetable wax and essential oils.
 If you’re purchasing for a family with kids, cut down on fire danger with my new obsession, flameless candles.